Thursday, March 1, 2018

 JACKSON With two deadly officer-involved shootings in the first two months of 2018, public scrutiny has grown over the Jackson Police Department's use-of-force policy and its decision to withhold officers' names until they complete an internal investigation, a criminal investigation and a Hinds County grand jury returns an indictment—a process that can take at least a year.
 This Mississippi Burueau of Investigations now handles these cases as well.

-In the meantime, individual officers who shot civilians are not held accountable to the public despite citizens' tax-dollars funding salaries for them on paid leave following these incidents.
+In the meantime, individual officers who shoot civilians are not held accountable to the public despite citizens' tax-dollars funding salaries for them on paid leave following these incidents.
 The lack of transparency has also translated into varying reports on the sheer number of times JPD officers have shot at civilians.

-Police told the Jackson Free Press Wednesday that there have been five officer-involved shootings since Mayor Chokwe A. Lumumba took office in July 2017.
-The Jackson Free Press counted seven in that timeframe and eight total officer-involved shootings to date since July 2017 based on press briefings, local media reports and the JPD Twitter feed.
+Police told the Jackson Free Press Wednesday, Feb.
+28 that there had been five officer-involved shootings since Mayor Chokwe A. Lumumba took office in July 2017.
+The Jackson Free Press counted seven in that timeframe and eight total officer-involved shootings to date under mayor Lumumba based on press briefings, local media reports and the JPD Twitter feed.

 This post will be updated regularly to reflect any newly found information, including the names of officers involved, should they become available.